 Domestic Adoption Process

-During counseling, expectant parents provide a list of criteria that describes the adoptive family with whom they wish to place their baby.
-CHOICES social worker will provide several profiles for the expectant family to read.
+During counselling, birth parent(s) provide a list of criteria that describes the adoptive family with whom they wish to place their baby.
+CHOICES social worker will provide several profiles for the birth parent(s) to read.
 Once they have reviewed the profiles, they make the decision as to which profile represents the adoptive parents that will be the best match for them, and they will advise their social worker how they wish to proceed.
-Some expectant parents may wish to meet the adoptive parents prior to the birth of the baby or they may choose not to.
+Some birth parent(s) may wish to meet the adoptive parents prior to the birth of the baby.
 If so, CHOICES will advise the adoptive family and arrange a meeting.
-Travel may be involved for the adoptive family as the expectant parent(s) could be anywhere in British Columbia.
-Prior to the meeting, the adoptive family will receive and review the medical and social history that the expectant parents have completed.
+Travel may be involved for the adoptive family as the birth parent(s) could be anywhere in British Columbia.
+Prior to the meeting, the adoptive family will receive and review the medical and social history that the birth parent(s) have completed.

 Three post placement reports are required after the baby arrives home.
 These visits are required to finalize the adoption.
 Adoptive parents can apply for an Adoption Order six months after the child is placed in their care.